Standard Shopping vs Performance Max: How to Decide What to Run

 - 7 min read

-If you sell products online and run Google Ads, you've probably asked yourself if you should run Standard Shopping, Performance Max, or both?
-The wrong answer can cost you tens of thousands of dollars a year in wasted spend or missed revenue.
+If you sell products online and run Google Ads, you've probably asked yourself whether to run Standard Shopping, Performance Max, or both.
+The wrong choice can cost you tens of thousands of dollars a year in wasted spend or missed revenue.

-Here's the short version: in 2026, Performance Max is the right default for the vast majority of e-commerce advertisers.
-But "default" is not the same as "always," and there are still some situations where Standard Shopping wins.
-This post walks through how to make that call.
+Here's the short version: in 2026, Performance Max is the right default for most e-commerce advertisers.
+However, "default" does not mean "always."
+There are still situations where Standard Shopping may be the better option.
+This post will help you make that decision.

 Standard Shopping is the original Google Ads campaign type for selling products.
-You connect your Merchant Center feed, set bids and budgets, and Google shows your product images on the Shopping tab and across Search.
-You can see which products show, which queries triggered them, and you keep real manual control over bids, structure, and exclusions.
+You connect your Merchant Center feed, set bids and budgets, and Google displays your product images on the Shopping tab and across Search.
+You can see which products show, which queries triggered them, and you maintain manual control over bids, structure, and exclusions.

-The trade-off: Shopping gives you transparency and manual control.
-PMax gives you reach, automation, and access to inventory you cannot buy any other way.
+The trade-off is clear: Shopping offers transparency and manual control, while PMax provides reach, automation, and access to inventory you cannot acquire any other way.

 Why Performance Max is Usually the Better Default in 2026

-Most of the e-commerce accounts I take on are still running Standard Shopping or a half-built Performance Max setup.
-In almost every case, a properly structured PMax campaign outperforms what they had.
-Five reasons:
+Most of the e-commerce accounts we audit still run Standard Shopping or have a half-built Performance Max setup.
+In nearly every case, a properly structured PMax campaign outperforms what they had.
+Here are five reasons why:

 PMax reaches inventory Shopping doesn't.
 Standard Shopping only runs in Shopping placements and on Search.
 PMax runs there too, plus YouTube, Display, Discover, Gmail, and Maps.
-That incremental inventory is where most new customers are actually being discovered.
+This additional inventory is where most new customers are discovered.

 Smart Bidding is now better than manual.
-Smart Bidding has caught up to and surpassed what most humans can do across thousands of products.
-Give it clean conversion data and good signals, and it will outperform you.
+Smart Bidding has caught up to and surpassed what most humans can achieve across thousands of products.
+Provide it with clean conversion data and good signals, and it will outperform manual efforts.

-Reporting has gotten better.
-A fair critique of early PMax was the black-box reporting.
+Reporting has improved.
+A common critique of early PMax was its black-box reporting.
 That has changed.
-Google now exposes channel-level performance, asset group reporting, and search themes so you can see how spend is split across Shopping, YouTube, and Display, and which queries the campaign is chasing.
+Google now reveals channel-level performance, asset group reporting, and search themes, allowing you to see how spend is divided across Shopping, YouTube, and Display, and which queries the campaign pursues.

 PMax usually wins on incremental revenue.
-In head-to-head tests — same products, same budget, same tracking — Performance Max typically pulls in 15% to 40% more revenue at a similar or better ROAS.
+In head-to-head tests—same products, same budget, same tracking—Performance Max typically generates 15% to 40% more revenue at a similar or better ROAS.

-Google is investing here, not in Shopping.
+Google is investing in PMax, not Shopping.
 Standard Shopping is in maintenance mode.
-PMax is where the product is being built.
+PMax is where Google is focusing its development efforts.

 When Standard Shopping Still Makes Sense

-Standard Shopping has not gone away for a reason.
-Here are the situations where I still run it, sometimes alongside PMax, sometimes on its own.
+Standard Shopping has not disappeared for a reason.
+Here are situations where I still run it, sometimes alongside PMax and sometimes on its own.

 Low conversion volume.
-PMax needs roughly 30+ conversions per 30 days per campaign to learn effectively.
-If you're doing 5 or 10 conversions a month, Standard Shopping with manual or Maximize Clicks bidding may be a better way to gather initial data without burning budget.
+PMax requires roughly 30+ conversions per 30 days per campaign to learn effectively.
+If you're only achieving 5 or 10 conversions a month, Standard Shopping with manual or Maximize Clicks bidding may be a better way to gather initial data without burning through your budget.

 You need surgical control.
-You want to push a high-margin SKU, suppress a low-margin product, or bid up on a specific high-intent query.
-Standard Shopping with product groups and custom labels gives you that.
+If you want to push a high-margin SKU, suppress a low-margin product, or bid up on a specific high-intent query, Standard Shopping with product groups and custom labels gives you that control.
 PMax does not.

 Unreliable conversion tracking.
-PMax is only as smart as the data you feed it.
-If your tracking is broken or missing offline revenue, PMax will optimize toward the wrong outcome at speed.
-Standard Shopping is more forgiving because the human is still in the loop.
+PMax is only as smart as the data you provide.
+If your tracking is broken or missing offline revenue, PMax will optimize toward the wrong outcome quickly.
+Standard Shopping is more forgiving because a human remains involved.

 Testing the feed in isolation.
 Some advertisers want to know what their product feed alone can do, without YouTube videos or Display banners in the mix.
 Standard Shopping is the cleanest way to isolate that.

 Highly regulated categories.
-Categories with placement restrictions or brand-safety constraints sometimes do better with the explicit placement control Standard Shopping offers.
+Categories with placement restrictions or brand-safety constraints sometimes perform better with the explicit placement control that Standard Shopping offers.
 PMax exclusions have improved but are not as granular.

-If none of those apply to you, Performance Max is almost certainly the right move.
+If none of these apply to you, Performance Max is likely the right choice.

 How to Decide: A Framework

-If you want a one-page version of how I make this call for a new e-commerce client, this is it.
+If you want a one-page version of how I make this decision for a new e-commerce client, this is it.

 Run Performance Max as your primary campaign if all of the following are true: